Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/borders.md

 ## Drag and drop

-Use the `.border-drag` utility to apply the border style for the drop zone.
+Use the `.border-drag` utility to apply the border style for a drop zone.

 {{< callout danger >}}
 This utility must not be used in any other context than drag and drop.